BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 1. Event driven analysis
 2. Switched to Tensorflow LSTM model

+# Future update
+I have successfully applied technical Indicators (ie Stochastics Oscillator, MACD, ATR) to the model.
+I will combine it with the event driven one to create a larger model with better hyperparameter optimization.

 # How to use Quandl
 With this link, you should be able to get the historic price data of a particular stock after login.
 Use Export > Python > api key and insert the api key to your model.